-- Demonstrate leadership and commitment to the effective implementation of work experience programs. - Allocate necessary resources to support the planning and coordination of work experience placements. - Review and monitor the implementation of policies and procedures related to Trust work experience. - Collaborate with Heads of School and Lead for Health, Safety & Premises to ensure the safety of learners during work experience placements.
+- Demonstrate leadership and commitment to the effective implementation of work experience programs. - Allocate necessary resources to support the planning and coordination of work experience placements. - Review and monitor the implementation of policies and procedures related to Trust work experience. - Collaborate with Head of School / Associate Head of School and Lead for Health, Safety & Premises to ensure the safety of learners during work experience placements.